minjielu/Kaggle-Bowl-2018-Spot-Nuclei/README.md

 Link to the competition: https://www.kaggle.com/c/data-science-bowl-2018

-Link to my Kaggle page: https://www.kaggle.com/minjielu
+Link to the Kaggle notebook: https://www.kaggle.com/minjielu/spot-nuclei-traditional-solution

    At the beginning of the competition, I don't know about mask-rcnn.
 This traditional solution still gives me a score of 0.188 and top 19% rank.
    Given that images come in various forms, it definitely can't even see the neck of the score of 0.631 of the best Mask-rcnn model.
 After the